PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 Applicable only for `Private` type company.

 Its amount field.
-Its a mandatory field.
+Default value is set to `$0.00`.